ION commences new 2D multi-client program offshore Ghana

 This data will be the first offshore Ghana to image 40 km below the seafloor.
 In addition, ION's Marlin™ operations optimization software will help maximize the safety and efficiency of the survey.

-Acquisition is expected to be completed at the end of May 2018 with Fast Track products available in quarter three 2018 and final imaging products expected in quarter 2019.
+The acquisition is expected to be completed at the end of May 2018 with Fast Track products available in quarter three 2018 and final imaging products expected in quarter 2019.

 Ghana is believed to have up to 5-7 billion barrels of petroleum and up to 6 trillion cubic feet of natural gas in reserves and has renewed interest due to new projects coming online and the resolution of the maritime boundary dispute with Côte d'Ivoire in September 2017.